weylanwang/UnitySelfDrivingCar/README.md

 ![](Images/car1.png) ![](Images/car2.png)

 Every simulation starts with the creation of Generation 1, a batch of cars with minimal driving capacity.
 Each car has an unevolved neural network which dictates the movements of the car.
 Once all cars inevitably crash (or are eliminated due to inactivity), a genetic algorithm samples the best cars to use as the template for the next generation of cars.
 Mutations are applied to ensure diversity within the new generation.
-The process repeats until the maximum generation number is reached.
+The process repeats until the maximum generation number of 30 is reached.

 ## Neural Network Details